Crawl File

 Crawl File is the first compilation album of songs released by Australian rock band Australian Crawl.
-The songs were taken from their first three studio albums The Boys Light Up, Sirocco and Sons of Beaches together with their EP, Semantics.
+The songs were taken from their first three studio albums The Boys Light Up, Sirocco, and Sons of Beaches together with their EP, Semantics.
 The album was released in November 1984 and then re-released on CD in 1994.
+It was re-released on vinyl in October 2003.